-Gaining an accurate assessment of your credit union members' experience can help you discover what's working well and identify areas for improvement or expansion.
+As a credit union, it's important to gain an accurate assessment of your credit union members' experience through customer survey feedback.
+This can help you discover what's working well and identify areas for improvement or expansion.
 As such, it's imperative to devote time, resources, and energy to maximize the responses you receive from your members.
 To do so, you must understand the most effective ways of inviting members to share their valuable feedback and learn how to analyze relevant data after the fact.

 5 Mistakes That Can Create Survey Fatigue